nattkins/Bravo2/blog/2020-05-17-dramatic-adoption-level1.md

 ---

 ## Training failing
-We have thought for a while now that, training is a fail,  and that everything wrong with training will be worse when done remotely.
+We have had the thought for a while now that training has failed, and that everything wrong with training will be worse when done remotely.

 ## Have you ever had the thought that
 * Training is too often either obvious or irrelevant, and remotely people can look it up on YouTube